 Many speak about it, have great ideas, but don’t know exactly on how to execute.
-Based on the experience I have gained in the past 2 years implementing a social learning marketplace that is business-driven, learner centric and data-driven, I would recommend the following high-level approach:
+Based on the experience I have gained in the past two years, implementing a social learning marketplace that is business-driven, learner-centric and data-driven, I would recommend the following high-level approach:

 - Develop a vision purely based on business pains, neglect didactics & trends

-- Launch a minimum viable product in Beta within 6 months
+- Launch a minimum viable product in beta within six months

 - Develop learning analytics to create transparency